stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Index.md

 ## Safeguard 7.05	**_(IG2)_**	Perform Automated Vulnerability Scans of Internal Enterprise Assets

-_Included in the Assessment as Enterprise Solution (Tenable) enables subscribers to automate vulnerability scanning._
+_Included in the Assessment as an Enterprise Solution (Tenable) enables subscribers to automate vulnerability scanning._

 The implementation of Safeguard 7.05 contributes to the defensive mitigation for _2023 Statewide Information Technology Control Standard_ RA-5.